sokuenryan/authpass/README.md

 - **Pre-configured Pages**: Includes pre-built pages for Login and Registration.

 ## Pre-Reqs
-- **Vite** Uses Vite as a build platform
+- **Vite**: Uses Vite as a build platform
-- **Firebase Auth** Uses Firebase Authentication for password security.
+- **Firebase Auth**: Uses Firebase Authentication for password security.
 Feel free to grab any other hosting services, there are plenty of free ones!

 Login Page